These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 Audits

-7.03 Any member shall have the right to have an audit conducted of the Corporation’s books by a Texas licensed Certified Public Accountant.
+7.03 Any Member shall have the right to have an audit conducted of the Corporation’s books by a Texas licensed Certified Public Accountant.
 The member requesting the audit shall bear the expense of the audit.
-Affirmative vote of fifty one percent (51%) of the board’s active members will select and approve the accounting firm to conduct the audit.
-A member may not exercise these rights to compel audits so as to subject the Corporation to an audit more than once in any fiscal year.
+Affirmative vote of fifty one percent (51%) of the board’s Voting Members will select and approve the accounting firm to conduct the audit.
+A Member may not exercise these rights to compel audits so as to subject the Corporation to an audit more than once in any fiscal year.

 ARTICLE 8